halbs13/Dynamics-NAV-Labour-Hire/au-labour-view-customer-history.md

 Select the customer and then click Ledger Entries.

 This screen shows a summary record for each transaction for the customer.
-Each Invoice or Credit Note generated and each Payment made will produce 1 customer ledger entry record.

-If the document is still Open, a remaining amount will be displayed.
+Each Invoice or Credit Note generated and each Payment made will produce 1 customer ledger entry reco If the document is still Open, a remaining amount will be displayed.
 Once the invoice has been fully paid it will be flagged as closed and the remaining amount will be zero.